frc1747/2017-robot/README.md

 This robot contains five different main subsystems.
 The subsystems are as follows:
 - Drive Train
+  - Drive base for the robot.
   - 4 Motors (2 on each side) - CIMs
   - 2 Shifters (Pneumatics on each side)
   - 2 Encoders (One on each side)
 - Intake
+  - Moves up and down and collects balls from the floor
   - 1 Motor (Collecting in / out)
   - 1 Pneumatic (Up and Down)
 - Conveyor
   - Moves the balls from the hopper to the shooter.
   - 1 Motor (775 PRO)
 - Shooter
+  - Shoots the balls into the boiler
   - 2 Motors
   - 2 Encoders on the Motors (12 cnts / rev)
 - Climber
   - 2 MiniSIMs
   - Use current to measure when latched on.
 (Look for current spike).
-Spins when is launched

 ## Project Structure

 This robot project utilizes the Command-Based structure insituted by FIRST Robotics.
 Source files are seperated into three main parts.